 Probation.
-Students are placed on probation for the semester succeeding the one in which they fail to earn a C in a clinical nursing course or in the clinical practice of a nursing course.
-Students are removed from probation at the end of the semester in which their cumulative average is C (2.0) in the courses constituting the nursing major.
-Following certification to the School of Nursing, students may be assigned to probationary status for only one semester.
+Students are placed on probation for the semester succeeding the one in which they fail to earn a C average or receive less than a C grade in a clinical nursing course.
+Students are removed from probation at the end of that semester if they earn a C average and if their cumulative average is C. Following certification to the

+School of Nursing, students may be assigned to probationary status for only one semester.